menu

 Occupations and Workforce

-When you are in Shade Gap, you'll notice that it is more blue-collar than most other communities in America.
-44.74% of Shade Gap’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Shade Gap is a blue-collar town, with 44.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shade Gap is a borough of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Shade Gap who work in sales jobs (18.42%), food service (15.79%), and healthcare (10.53%).

 Setting & Lifestyle